About

 This four-year project will develop a ground-breaking approach to sustainability and circularity assessment, validation and governance risk and mitigation, including revolutionising how data is homogenised, traced, and shared amongst value chain stakeholders.

-As well as this, Drastic will use innovative technology to enhance data-driven tools for equality evaluation, thermal efficiency, asset identification, multi-cycle traceability and social acceptance.
+As well as this, Drastic will use innovative technology to enhance data-driven tools for quality evaluation, thermal efficiency, automatic asset identification, multi-cycle traceability and social acceptance.
 All of this will be integrated into a common digital platform, available on the Drastic website as an invaluable tool and beacon of knowledge for all to use.

 By addressing each layer of buildings, Drastic will accelerate the adoption of sustainable and circular building and design practices to help collectively shape a greener European future.